 one document - it has nothing to do with content standards.
 If we're facing a

 problem caused by key refs that is going to force everyone to have to create

 documents following this narrower opinion, I would sooner leave them optional

 and let external software do the enforcing.
 In order to used them effectively,

 youre dependent on software to manage them anyways.

-#5 Updated by Tim Bergsma about 18 years ago
+#5 Updated by Tim Bergsma over 18 years ago